dauvillc/smartBoids/README.md

 The boids move around in a plane.
 Each of them follows 3 rules:
 - A boid heads towards the center of mass of his neighbours;
 - A boid must remain separated with another one;
-- A boid tries to align its direction with it's neighbours'.
+- A boid tries to align its direction with its neighbours'.

 Finally, one last rule is applied for the sake of the simulation:
 - A boid heading for the wall (space limit of the simulation) must turn to avoid it.